Our volunteer trips are being run a little differently than we previously have done.

 Is aboard the Department of Conservation's Vessel "Southern Winds

-A nominated donation towards the trust of appx $800pp is requested.
+A nominated donation towards the trust of appx $850pp is requested.
 The cost to maintain Coal Island is very expensive due mostly to it remoteness, the donation goes a long way to cover these and food and water taxi costs for the trip.
+We also use these donations to cover our yearly administration costs.
 The South West NZ Endangered Charitable Trust is very grateful for all donations.

 A recommended list of gear will be provided prior to the trip.
 A daypack is recommended for the day on Coal Island and any other short walks.
 The weather in Preservation Inlet can change quickly at any time of the year so it is essential that you have suitable wet weather gear (waterproof and windproof) and thermals.